 Who are the best players in League of Legends?

 Several League players face the fan-fatigue that NBA or NFL players live through.
 Lebron is considered one of the best basketball players to ever live, but another basketball fan may think the opposite.
 As esports grow and expand, fan views and opinions weigh heavily on players.

-Lee “Faker” Sang-hyeok is a South Korean League of Legends player for SK Telecom T1.
+Lee “Faker” Sang-hyeok is a South Korean League of Legends player for T1.
 Faker is known for his highly technical gameplay along with the ability to play almost any champion flawlessly.
 Faker is one of the only players, along with his former teammate Bae “Bengi” Seong-ung, to have won the world championship three times.
-SK Telecom T1 offered a new contract to Faker with an “unprecedented” offer that would keep him on the team.
-After SK Telecom T1 got swept during the 2017 world championships, you can expect to see Faker take that anger and turn it into an in-game beating.
+T1 offered a new contract to Faker with an “unprecedented” offer that would keep him on the team in 2018.
+As of 2020, Faker is part owner of the T1 organization and an active player in the team even after all these years at the top.

 The League of Legends World Championship is the yearly professional championship hosted by Riot Games.
 At the end of each season, teams compete in the championship for the title, the 70-pound Summoner’s Cup, and the $1 million championship check.
 In 2017 over 60 million people tuned in to watch the championship, which crushed the previous year’s record of 50 million.
 The LOLWC has been praised for its ceremonial performances and broadcasting quality.
 In 2017, over $2 million was raised through sales of the 2017 Worlds Championship Ashe skin, which went towards player salaries and prize pools.